The Estate, Probate, & Inheritance Lawyer North Carolina Trusts

 Let Us Defend Your Rights Under NC Inheritance Laws

 If you do not receive part of an estate you believed you were entitled to in NC, you may need a probate lawyer to intervene in the probate process to protect your rights.
-The term probate has two meanings, one being accepting a will as the proper will, and the other being the estate process of collecting estate assets, paying claims, and making distributions to heirs.
+The term probate has two meanings, one being accepting a will as the proper will, and the other being the estate process of collecting estate assets, paying claims, paying a federal estate tax and other debts, and making distributions to heirs.

 You may wonder what items or property passes through the probate process under NC inheritance laws.
-In most cases the decedent’s physical, also called tangible, property passes through the estate.
-This is all the stuff: household items, collectables, and vehicles.
+In most cases, the decedent’s physical, also called tangible property passes through the estate.
+This is all the stuff: household items, collectibles, and vehicles.
 The estate may or may not include monetary assets, such as bank accounts, investment accounts, retirement accounts, and similar assets, depending on how those accounts were set up.
 Similarly, real estate, like land and houses, may or may not be included in the estate, depending upon how the land is titled and the terms of the will.

 Property co-owned with a “right of survivorship,” meaning that it becomes the property of the co-owner who is still living.
 This may include real estate, bank accounts, and investment accounts.